digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/reference/patterns.rst

 Factory concept
 ---------------

-Factories are contracts that are used to create instruments and other contracts.
+Factories are helper contracts that are used to create instruments, holdings and other important contracts like lifecycle rules and effects.
 The reason why using factories is a recommended pattern when using Daml Finance has to do with application decoupling / upgradeability of your application.

-For example, suppose that you are writing Daml code to issue equity instruments, for which you want to use the template provided in Daml Finance.
+For example, suppose that you are writing Daml code to issue equity instruments.
 Your workflow would reference the
-:ref:`Equity implementation package <module-daml-finance-instrument-equity-instrument-69265>`
+:ref:`Equity implementation package <module-daml-finance-instrument-equity-instrument-69265>` v0.2.1
- v0.2.1 and at some point do a create Equity.Instrument with issuer = myParty, id = "MyCompany", .. to create the instrument.
+and at some point do a
+``create Equity.Instrument with issuer = myParty, id = "MyCompany", ..`` to create the instrument.

 If the equity package gets updated to v0.2.2 and a new field is added to the instrument (or a choice is changed, or a new lifecycle event is added, …) then you are forced to upgrade your Daml code in